dmbarbour/wikilon/docs/ABCRT.md

 * fixpoints one copy
 * applies the other

 For performance, it would be most convenient if we do not deep-copy larger blocks or subprograms.
-Instead, we favor a *shared object* between copies.
-It will be essential to have a decent shared-object model for this.
+Instead, we ideally have a *shared object* between copies.
+Any contained 'values' will simply be reproduced by the shared object as needed.

+Even better if our shared object block knows how much memory it needs, i.e. such that it can use preallocated space for the computation.

 When a block contains a representation for a complex value (potentially another block) I'll need some way to process values without extra copying.
 Thus, evaluation of the block needs to produce the value.
 And an inner block generated during evaluation can directly reference the outer block plus an offset or similar.
 Effectively, I need some compact representation of 'values' to go with other compact code.
 This particular aspect could be related to value stowage!